OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 Note that if phrase set is edited intensively during server run then the number of inserted phrases is important, an effect of phrase removal is visible only after server restart.
-E.g. if a phrase set is frequently cleaned and refilled with new phrases then it is much better to delete an obsolete set and create a new one.
+E.g., if a phrase set is frequently cleaned and refilled with new phrases then it is much better to delete an obsolete set and create a new one.